davevanins/Sars-CoV-2_CladeSNP/README.md

 * This script takes the blast output file and uses that information to consistently cut each genome and generate a set of unique sequences to align to the reference alignment.
 It finishes by submitting a MAFFT alignment job.

 `03_alignment_parse_cladeSNPs.py`
 * This script generates the final output for manually identifying putative recombinant genomes.
-After searching each genome for the clade-defining SNPs and comparing them to the SNP profiles of each clade, it outputs all sequences that have more than 1 difference in its clade-defining SNP profile relative to the nearest clade.
+After searching each genome for the clade-defining SNPs and comparing them to the SNP profiles of each clade.

 # Interpreting the output

-The output lists each query genome on a separate line, along with the number of clade-defining SNP differences that sequence is to the nearest clade.
-Following that information is a visual depiction of similarities and differences with the SNP profiles of each clade.
-When a clade shares a nucleotide at a position, a '-' is entered, but when they differ the nucleotide from the clade SNP profile is written.
-Recombinants are identified by scanning for sequences that appear to be reassortments of two specific clades.
+There are four main output files that summarize any information supporting recombination

+* putative_recombinant_info.txt - is the output for information on all possible parent clade pairs for each putative recombinant, including the number of predicted recombination breakpoints and SNPs supporting recombination
+* recombinants.min_diffSNP_distance.txt - another output for genomes that pass recombinant screen, including the clade defining SNP profile of the putative recombinant and how that profile differs from each of the 14 clades' cdSNP profiles
+* all_genomes.min_cdSNP_distance.txt - reports the minimum distance of all input genomes to the nearest clade based on clade-defining SNPs.
+In current implementation, N's are not counted towards distance
+* zero_cdSNP_distance.clade_assignment.txt - outputs only those genomes with clade-defining SNP profiles that perfectly match one of the 14 clades' profiles

 For examples of what validated recombinant sequences look like in the output file, we recommend include the following sequences in your analysis for reference:
 * EPI_ISL_468407
-* EPI_ISL_452334
 * EPI_ISL_475584
-* EPI_ISL_454983
+* EPI_ISL_479572
-* EPI_ISL_464547
+* EPI_ISL_444583

 # Generating clade-defining SNPs for clades you chose
 `alignment_parse_groupSNPs.py`